LayerZero-Labs/devtools/examples/oft-solana/README.md

 pnpm hardhat lz:deploy # follow the prompts
 ```

 Note: If you are on testnet, consider using `MyOFTMock` to allow test token minting.
+If you do use `MyOFTMock`, make sure to update the `sepoliaContract.contractName` in [layerzero.config.ts](./layerzero.config.ts) to `MyOFTMock`.

 ### Initialize the Solana OFT